Philadelphia Memories - Part XI

 Final Trolley Ride: In the first two decades of the 20th century, if you died in a city, one of the ways you might travel toward your final resting place was by public transit.
 Many large cities, including Chicago, Los Angeles, San Francisco, Detroit, Buffalo and, of course, Philadelphia provided special trolley cars which carried the casket, as well as the mourners.

 Philadelphia Rapid Transit Company's black funeral trolley, the 'Hillside' was named for a cemetery in suburban Abington Township.
 It was introduced in July 1912 and served at least 30 cemeteries along trolley lines until service was discontinued in 1930.
 The car was scrapped in 1932.
 A stub line from the Route 62 tracks terminated at the gates of Holy Cross Cemetery in Yeadon, PA, just outside the Philadelphia city limits in Delaware County.
-Most of my family is buried at Holy Cross.
+Most of my family are buried at Holy Cross.

 In their heyday, funeral trolleys were quite popular.
 In 1907, Chicago's funeral elevated car was doing 22 trips per week.
 The 'Descanso' streetcar in Los Angeles is the only funeral trolley still in existence and is displayed at the Orange Empire Trolley Museum in Perris, CA. Built in 1909 and available for chartered use by funeral parties at a cost of about $25, it was quite successful in its day.